cipherites/cipherites/README.md

 <p align="center"> "Cipherites" refers to people who are followers, members, or devotees of something called “Cipher.”

-Dis is referring to Bill Cipher, im not in a cult or samtin
+Dis is referring to Bill Cipher, im not in a cult or anytin